It’s not unusual for pet owners to consider their domesticated animals as members of the family.

 Many of those dollars go each year to veterinarians.
 But again, the IRS says “no” at tax time.
-You can’t count those bills as itemized medical deductions.
+You generally can’t count those bills as itemized medical deductions.

 However, the Internal Revenue Code does allow a few instances where you can write off some pet costs.